 This method of fish salvage involves erecting fish exclusion fencing in any wetted area.
 Wetted areas may be a small channel between the shore and the dry bar, a portion of the perimeter of the bar where flows are shallow, or the entire channel.
 To be effective, fencing must be erected prior to salvage efforts, must prevent fish from swimming under or between sections of fence. and the fence mesh size must be appropriately sized.
 Depending on the size of the area to be salvaged, one or two electrofishing teams will begin at either the downstream or upstream end of the bar and work towards the opposite end.
 All fish observed will be captured using a mesh net and placed in a bucket filled with creek water.
 Should other non-fish aquatic species such as tailed frogs be observed, capture and relocation will be attempted.
 Fishing will continue until no fish are observed during a pass or until the rate of return is less than 10 percent.
-Any non-fish species such as tailed frogs will also be salvaged from worksites.

 Conditions that decrease the effectiveness of this method are flows that are too strong and deep, floating debris, excessive turbidity, low conductivity, and low temperatures.
-If conditions do not permit this salvage protocol, protocol 2 should be considered prior to considering protocol 3.
+If conditions do not permit this salvage protocol, Protocol 2 should be considered prior to considering Protocol 3.
 Should the EM determine that flows are acceptable for this protocol, an excavator should be prepared to begin cutting off flows immediately following salvage efforts.